tess1o/geopulse/README.md

 ---

-GeoPulse transforms raw GPS data from tracking apps like OwnTracks, Overland or Dawarich into organized timelines and insights.
+GeoPulse transforms raw GPS data from tracking apps like OwnTracks, Overland, Dawarich or HomeAsssitant into organized timelines and insights.
 It automatically categorizes your location data into stays and trips, providing a clear view of your movement patterns while keeping everything on your own server.
 GeoPulse has integration with Immich server so you can view your photos directly on the timeline map.